a-koshmarov/kaggle_competitions/README.md

 # kaggle_competitions
-Ipynb notebooks for my kaggle competions and ml side-projects
+Ipynb notebooks for my kaggle competions and otherside-projects